yrashk/node-msgpack-buf/README.md

 yourself (e.g. using `Buffer.write()`) and pack that buffer rather than the string.
 This will ensure that you can control what gets packed.

-When unpacking, things are trickier as there is no way to know the encoding used when a string was packed.
-There is an [an open ticket](http://github.com/msgpack/msgpack/issues/issue/13) for the MsgPack format to address this.
+When unpacking, `MSGPACK_OBJECT_RAW` is always converted to a Buffer.

 ### Command Line Utilities